Paraworks/SC1015-mini-project-detecting_toxic_comments/README.md

 # About
-Evaulating the risk of comments with labels.
+Evaluate the predictive performance of different models on multi-label text comments.

 # Problem Definition
 You are a AI vtuber who need to select the approciate comment to read.
 However, many of them are toxic and you need to justify which to read

 # Introduction

 In this project, we will analyze a dataset containing comments that may be toxic.
 Our goal is to train a model that can effectively predict whether a comment is harmful.
 We will be using the sklearn library to preprocess the dataset, create features, train the model, and evaluate the performance.
+We will compare the performance of different models for both multi-label prediction and single-label prediction.

 # [Dataset](https://www.kaggle.com/datasets/fizzbuzz/cleaned-toxic-comments)